SOULPWRD/currencies/README.md

 ## Introduction

 The app consists of components as stated in [the specification section](https://github.com/keriati/george-fx-test?tab=readme-ov-file#specification).
-The attached _fx.json_ [file](https://github.com/keriati/george-fx-test/blob/master/fx.json) has been used as an datasource.
+The attached _fx.json_ [file](https://github.com/keriati/george-fx-test/blob/master/fx.json) has been used as data source.
 For countries manipulation and flags mapping the [countries-list](https://www.npmjs.com/package/countries-list) dependency has been used.

 ## Repository structure